gwangmu/squashfused/README.md

 # Squashfused

-**Squashfused** allows unprivileged rootless Podman containers to mount SquashFS images at runtime through `squashfuse`. _No_ additional command-line option is required after installation.
+**Squashfused** is a tool that allows unprivileged rootless Podman containers to mount SquashFS images at runtime through `squashfuse`. _No_ additional command-line option is required after installation.

 <img width="787" height="560" alt="demo" src="https://github.com/user-attachments/assets/e419217c-8776-4a26-86a0-bcf6a9c009ae" />